Will stay tasty until at least…

 The producers themselves set the periods required for the best-before date and use-by date.
 They have to be selected to ensure that the food has the taste and consistency which the customer expects and does not pose a health risk.

 We have thus set a best-before date for our chocolate of about one year after production.
 Of course, the chocolate still tastes good after that time – just not quite as good as before.
 Generally, chocolate which does not contain ingredients such as nuts or a filling has a longer shelf life.

 There is just one exception: the RITTER SPORT Rum bar.
-The rum flavour evaporates faster than other flavours, so the bar should be eaten within six months.
+The rum flavor evaporates faster than other flavors, so the bar should be eaten within six months.
 Though who can wait that long, anyway?